anagranados/100-days-of-code-1/log.md

 **Day 53: February 10, 2019**

-**Today's Progress:** Learnt about ECMAScript and the differences between var, let and const in free Code camp
+**Today's Progress:** Learnt about ECMAScript and the differences between var, let and const in free Code camp.
+Also learnt about what arrow function is and the higher order functions, wich I understand is to return, change, and take a function inside another function.

+ **Thoughts:** ES6 make me thing that is not easy language to learn, I need to be concentrate and also do a lot of challenge to understand it better.